lab-cosmo/librascal/README.rst

 .. start-install

-When the dependencise are met the installation of the library for python use can be done simply with:
+When the dependencies are met, the python package can be installed with:

 .. code:: bash